 Safety Environment and Sustainable Development

 Company has undertaken various initiatives for adopting best practices for healthsafety environment management and sustainable developments as detailed in the Annexure-7to this report.

 Particulars of Loans Guarantees Security and acquisition under Section 186 of theCompanies Act 2013

 Particulars of loans given guarantees provided investments in securities andacquisitions made by the Company during the year under review are given in MBP-2 as Annexure-8to this Report.

-Joint Venture /Associates Companies
+Joint venture /Associates Companies

-Details of Joint Venture / Associates Companies pursuant 129(3) of theCompanies Act 2013 the statement containing the salient features of the FinancialStatement of the Associate Company / Joint Venture Company is included in theConsolidated Financial Statements appended as Annexure-9 hereto.
+Details of Joint Venture / Associates Companies pursuant to Section 129(3) of theCompanies Act 2013 the statement containing the salient features of the FinancialStatement of the Associate Company / Joint Venture Company is included in theConsolidated Financial Statements appended as Annexure-9 hereto.

 Related Party Disclosures

-The particulars of contracts / arrangement entered into by the Company with relatedparties referred to in Section 188(1) of the Companies Act 2013 including armslength transactions under third proviso thereto are disclosed on Form No. AOC-2 as per Annexure-10to this report.
+The particulars of contracts / arrangement entered into by the Company with relatedparties referred to in Section 188(1) of the Companies Act 2013 including armslength transactions under third proviso thereto are disclosed in Form No. AOC-2 as per Annexure-10to this report.
 Related Party Transaction Policy of the Company is available atwww.nationalfertilizers.com.

 Details in respect of adequacy of internal financial controls with reference tofinancial statements are given in Management Discussion & Analysis Report.